MlMauriciolopes/Testes-machine-learning/README.md

 Python for algorithmic trading: How to import live stock market data using Yahoo Finance API - Algorithmic Trading by Sajid - Youtube

+Yahoo finance Tutorial: How to obtain stock market data in python using yfinance package - AB Analytica - Youtube